 There’s lots written on how to start a business.
-Not so much about shutting down a business.
+Not so much about business shutdown.

 Even pre-pandemic, half of all new businesses fail within 5 years.
 This year, the pain is so much greater.

 So let’s walk through how to manage a business shutdown, tie up loose ends, and minimize problems that may follow you out the door.

 What shapes our to-do list

 When you’re ready to move on, shutting down the business is more complicated than just locking the door behind you.

 Your shut-down list needs to address what happens to assets, business premises, payroll, taxes, and other unpaid bills.

 First, who owns the business

 I do, you sputter.
 But, this isn’t a trick question.
 It’s asking: is this business a

 - sole proprietorship, ownership directly by an individual